ualib/agda-algebras/quotients.rst

 --------------------------------------------

+.. index:: quotient

-.. index:: lift, ! quotient
+.. index:: ! lift; (of a function)

 Lifts of functions
 ------------------